 Adding probiotic foods to your table can truly help your gut.
 While putting pickles and kraut on your Thanksgiving table may not be your tradition, consuming them with a meal aids digestion.
 That's because fermented foods are enzyme-rich, and enzymes assist the body's own digestive efforts.

 Here's a list of other probiotic foods to consider including real fermented foods like pickles, olives and kraut from us at Olive My Pickle.
-We recommend making a gut healthy charcuterie board for you and your guest to much on prior to sitting down for a big meal.
+We recommend making a gut healthy charcuterie board for you and your guests to munch on prior to sitting down for a big meal.
 Here's healthy tips on how to make one.

 2. Too Much Sugar and Alcohol